jbeluch/xbmcswift2/docs/quickstart.rst

     ----------------------

 Right away we can see the output of our plugin.
-When running in the CLI, xbmcswift2 prints log messages to STDERR.
+When running in the CLI, xbmcswift2 prints log messages to STDERR, so you can hide them by appending ``2>/dev/null`` to the previous command..
 Below the logs we can see a simple display of our listitems, in this case a single item.

 URL Routing
 -----------

-One of the advantages of using xbmcswift2, is its clean URL routing code.
+Another advantage of using xbmcswift2, is its clean URL routing code.
 This means you don't have to write your own code to parse the URL provided by XBMC and route it to a specific function. xbmcswift2 uses a a path passed to the :meth:`~xbmcswift2.Plugin.route` decorator to bind a URL to a function.
-For example, a route of ``/videos/`` will result in a URL of ``plugin://plugin.video.helloxbmc/videos/`` to call the decorated function.
+For example, a route of ``/videos/`` will result in a URL of ``plugin://plugin.video.helloxbmc/videos/`` calling the decorated function.

-It's even possible to pass variables to functions, from the URLs.
+It's even possible to pass variables to functions from the URLs.
 You might have a function like this to list videos for a given category:

 .. sourcecode:: python